panda-roux-dev/MoonGem/README.md

 - `mg.set_language(<language>)`
     - Sets the `lang` portion of the response header, indicating the language(s) that the page is written in
+- `mg.success()`
+    - Sets the response status code to 20 (OK)
+    - Only really useful in pre- and post-request scripts
 - `mg.temp_redirect(<url>)`
     - Responds with a code-30 temporary redirect to `url`
 - `mg.redirect(<url>)`